A Closer Look at the Rasmussen College – Fort Myers Campus

 If you want to learn more about how you might find your fit in this community of learners, check out the Rasmussen College – Fort Myers campus Facebook page.

-1The Medical Assisting Diploma programs at the Fort Myers campus in Florida are accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+1The Medical Assisting Diploma program at the Fort Myers campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 7777 Leesburg Pike, Suite 314 North Falls Church, VA 22043, 703-917-9503

-2The Rasmussen College Professional Nursing Associate’s degree program in Fort Myers, Florida is a candidate for accreditation by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 404-975-5000. acenursing.org This program is not accredited by ACEN, but is a candidate for accreditation.
-Candidate status does not guarantee that a program will achieve initial accreditation.
+2The Rasmussen College Professional Nursing Associate’s degree program in Fort Myers, Florida is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; 404-975-5000. http:/acenursing.us/accreditedprograms/programSearch.htm

-3The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education.
-655 K Street, NW, Suite 750 Washington, DC 20001, 202-463-6930, aacnnursing.org/CCNE
+3The Bachelor of Science in Nursing and Master of Science in Nursing degree programs at Rasmussen College are accredited by the Commission on Collegiate Nursing Education.
+655 K Street, NW, Suite 750 Washington, DC 20001, 202-887-6791